khsoh/kiosk-linux/README.md

 ### Non-automated installation

+If you use the release ISO image, you most likely will not need the following instructions to fix the display orientation because this has been automated in the release ISO image.
+So you can skip this section if everything boots up in the correct orientation.

 In non-automated installations like wattOS, the user is boot into a Live USB Linux GUI.
 Perform the following steps to get installation going properly:

 1. Press the keyboard shorcut <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>T</kbd> to open a terminal window.